 We go through bananas at an astonishing rate around here.
 My girls each eat at least one per day, that’s 21 bananas a week right there.
 I make multiple trips to the store just to buy bananas.
 So it’s rare that we end up with too many bananas around here but it does happen sometimes.
 On this particular day my mom brought over a big bunch on the same day that I had been to the store.
-When we have extra bananas around, it’s either banana bread or these healthy banana pancakes.
+When we have extra bananas around, it’s either banana bread or these banana pancakes.

-- 2/3 cup all-purpose flour
+- 1 cup all-purpose flour

 - 2 tablespoons sugar

 - 2 teaspoons baking powder

 - 2 tablespoons vegetable oil

 - 2 ripe bananas mashed